Investing in Takeda Pharmaceutical Company Limited (TAK) is a safe bet with a significant edge - The Dwinnex

 Ratios:

-For a deeper understanding of Takeda Pharmaceutical Company Limited’s stock, let’s take a closer look at its various ratios.
-It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 9.20 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 9.79.
+To gain a deeper understanding of TAK’s stock, we examine its different ratios.
+It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 9.22 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 9.81.
 For the most recent quarter (mrq), Quick Ratio is recorded 0.70 and its Current Ratio is at 1.20.
 In the meantime, Its Debt-to-Equity ratio is 0.73 whereas as Long-Term Debt/Eq ratio is at 0.68.

 Upgrades & Downgrades